-FOO CUS AREA SC DUND FINAI NCIAL MA NAGEMEN IT PROBLE M STATEMENT being experience ed.
-All three f VOT Analysis, concern wa ormer Municipalities of C al. Revenue Collection is amdeboo, Ikwez ri and Baviaar ns were in or facing a finan cial crisis befo ОВ BJECTIVE To receive a To create a a Clean Audit O l n investor-friend ble and sustainable Munic pinion from the Auditor-Ge Ily environment to increase a and funded Annual Budg eneral. e the Municipality 's revenue bas se.
-ST RATEGY assets in or b) Stringent im c) The develop d) The develop For No. 2 Object Implementation For No. 3 Object a) Explore alte b) Improve the c) Improve ret For No. 4 Object a) The developm b) The adoption ation and execution and execution and execution are pment, implement and implement and execution octive exact flow of the iculation losses crive end and implement and implement and application ion of the Financial Recoverage ted costs.
-Indexecution of the Municipation and execution of a rementation of a Funding Solution of a Funding Solution of a Funding Solution Plan to a sources within the Municipal funding the municipality by selling of and improve revenue by rementation of a cost- effective of stringent cost containmed IDP's Development Prior pality's Credit Co Revenue Enhan trategy. address the Disclar ipality's area of ju redundant asset eplacing old non- re Property Rates ent measures the ontrol & Debt Coment Policy aimed Audit Of urisdiction. as and land not functional elect collection Policy pinion. used for servictricity and wat y. ce delivery er meters. y level of cash reserves and PR ROJECTS The following pr ojects are propo sed for implementation du uring the term of t his IDP and be eyond : IDP Ref.
-PROJECT NAME Proposed Ward or Responsible Dept, PhasedOngoing Funding ACTUAL OR PR Number (to translate into KPIs) Locality Manager or Agent Periodic Roll-over Source NEW FY 2021 / 22 OUTER YR 2022 / 23 OUTER YR 2023 / 24 OUTER YR 2024 / 25 OUTER YR 2025 / 26 IDP-510 - - - 0 0 0 0 0 COM IBINED VALUE (AC -LISTED PROJECTS PROP ble; still to be sourced.
+FOO CUS AREA S OUND FINA NCIAL MA NAGEMEN Т PROBLE M STATEMENT During a recent Institutional SWOT Analysis, concern was raised about the Municipality's dire financial situation, and that severe Cash Flow problems were being experienced.
+All three former Municipalities of Camdeboo, Ikwezi and Baviaans were in or facing a financial crisis before the amalgamations; the situation has now become critical.
+Revenue Collection is not at the desired level and the Municipality is unable to service its debt. ОВ 3JECTIVE To receive To create a To become a financially viable and sustainable Municipality.
+To receive a Clean Audit Opinion from the Auditor-General.
+To create an investor-friendly environment to increase the Municipality's revenue base.
+To adopt a realistic, credible and funded Annual Budget.
+ST TRATEGY assets in oi b) Stringent in c) The develo d) The develo For No. 2 Objet Implementation For No. 3 Objet a) Explore alte b) Improve the c) Improve rei For No. 4 Objet a) The developr b) The adoption ation and executed refer to meet une replementation are pment, implement and implective and execution octive ernative revenue e cash flow of the ciculation losses ctive end application and application ion of the Financial Recoverage to the Audit Action Plan to a sources within the Municipal and improve revenue by rentation of a cost- effective of stringent cost containmed IDP's Development Prior pality's Credit Co Revenue Enhan trategy. address the Discl pality's area of ju redundant asse eplacing old non- re Property Rates ent measures the ntrol & Debt Concement Policy. aimed Audit Operisdiction.
+Its and land note-functional elections S & Services Taxes pillection Policy. pinion. used for servicetricity and water ce delivery er meters. level of cash i reserves and PR ROJECTS The following pr ojects are propo osed for implementation du this IDP and be eyond : IDP Ref.
+Number PROJECT NAME (to translate Proposed Ward or Locality Responsible Dept, Manager or Agent PhasedOngoingPeriodicRoll-over Funding Source NEW FY 2022 / 23 OUTER YR 2023 / 24 OJECTED COS OUTER YR 2024 / 25 OUTER YR 2025/ 26 OUTER YR 2026 / 27 IDP-510 - - - - - 0 0 0 0 0 COI MBINED VALUE (AC TUAL OR PROJE(NB : Fundi CTED) OF ABOVE -LISTED PROJECTS PROP ble; still to be sourced.
 OSED FOR TERM OF IDP 0 0 0 0 0

-IDP Dev ACTIVITY Ward or Deanweihle Deut Meneuer er Augut ACTUAL OR ESTIMATED FINANCIAL IMPLICATION : OPEX Priority Number (to translate into KPIs) Locality 2021/22 Responsible Dept, Manager or Agent mSCOA Ref.
-NEW FY 2021 / 22 OUTER YR 2022 / 23 OUTER YR 2023 / 24 OUTER YR 2024 / 25 OUTER YR 2025 / 26 IDP-DP5 OPERATING REQUIREMENTS BACK TO BASICS Good Governance : e.g. Plans, policies, by-laws Institutional Applicable HOD IDP-DP5 OPERATING REQUIREMENTS BACK TO BASICS Sound Financial Management, e.g. Plans, policies, by-laws Institutional Applicable HOD
+IDP Dev ACTIVITY Ward or Deanweihle Dout Monorous on Arrort ACTUAL OR ESTIMATED FINANCIAL IMPLICATION : OPEX Priority Number (to translate into KPIs) Locality 2021/22 Responsible Dept, Manager or Agent mSCOA Ret mSCOA Ref.
+NEW FY 2022 / 23 OUTER YR 2023 / 24 OUTER YR 2024 / 25 OUTER YR 2025/ 26 OUTER YR 2026 / 27 IDP-DP5 OPERATING REQUIREMENTS BACK TO BASICS Good Governance : e.g. Plans, policies, by-laws Institutional Applicable HOD IDP-DP5 OPERATING REQUIREMENTS BACK TO BASICS Sound Financial Management, e.g. Plans, policies, by-laws Institutional Applicable HOD